mrderive/HelloFlowers/README.md

 A hello world abridged implementation of the TensorFlow [Image Classification tutorial](https://www.tensorflow.org/tutorials/images/classification).

-There is also a 96% accuracy model attained via GCP AutoML.
+There is also a 96% accuracy model trained via GCP AutoML and hosted on GCP Cloud Storage.
 The forward pass Tensorflow.js implementation (`helloflowers.html`) is hosted on [CodePen](https://codepen.io/mrderive/full/VwmgxqR).

 ## Installation